Frequently Asked Questions

 We have continuous enrollment and self paced classes for the majority of the year, so you can start a course or course(s) when you need to and take as little or as much time as you need to complete them (up to one year).
 It takes on average 100-120 hours to complete one of our courses.
 You will work on your courses at your pace.

 Self-paced courses may be started at any time.
-Most online courses start at the beginning of each semester (early September for September 1 and early February for September 2).
+Most online courses start at the beginning of each semester (early September for Semester 1 and early February for Semester 2).
 We may be able to accept late entries.

 Students taking secondary school courses usually work independently on their courses in consultation with their teacher.
 However, home educated children in Kindergarten to Grade 9, often depend upon their parent(s) to structure day-to-day learning.
 Parents or guardians are expected to provide an email contact and should expect emails from teachers to inform them about how the student is progressing.
 Parents and guardians can assist students by monitoring time and work completed.
-Parental help may not be possible in some courses and may bot be required, but play a huge role in helping their child be successful.
 Note that parental and student emails are only used for school purposes.

 Students Typically Suited To Online Learning